In our colourful world of fast moving consumer goods, you’d

 But all is not lost.
 Many larger clients are turning to incubation teams or external resource to bring a different perspective to their NPD process.
 This can only be a good thing.
 It nudges the world’s biggest players to think more like start-ups - to create and remain true to more interesting, more targeted, more purposeful propositions.
 It changes expectations from retailers around the role the product plays in the category.

-This summer sees the launch of ‘Off The Beaten Path’ Vegetable Crisps in the U.K (already growing in the U.S.) This beautifully executed and pithy brand is actually from the PEPSICO stable.
+This summer sees the launch of ‘Off The Eaten Path’ Vegetable Crisps in the U.K (already growing in the U.S.) This beautifully executed and pithy brand is actually from the PEPSICO stable.
 It demonstrates that the big boys can leverage their inherent advantages to get truly great innovation into the market.
 It remains to be seen whether PEPSICO will launch ‘all guns blazing’ (Walkers Sensations style) or choose the ‘slow burn’ route (as Kettle Chips did).
 Either way, this innovation demonstrates that ‘cool’ and ‘belief driven’ isn’t restricted to the craft-oriented entrepreneurs of Shoreditch.